Payal Singh

 Review occasionally

 Check in monthly to confirm it's executing and your interval still fits your budget.
-Set and forget, but not set and ignore.
+Set and forget, but never set and fully ignore.